Try a Free Live AI Golf Lesson TRY FREE

 If that toe gets really shut it's going to throw a lot of things off.
 We'll talk about those issues as we get more in depth in the swing.

-For now you just need to understand that as the club works back the Rotary Hitter's left arm will be fairly vertical or angled slightly towards the body, while the Swinger's will angle in, more toward the right heel.
+For now you just need to understand that as the club works back the Rotary Hitter's lead arm will be fairly vertical or angled slightly towards the body, while the Swinger's will angle in, more toward the trail heel.

 Here it's more down the line, with the club head out in front of the hands, out in front of the body, and in a toe up position at a minimum.